nha/boot-uglify/README.md

 A [Clojure](https://clojure.org/) library to minify JavaScript code.

 Use it as an extra optimisation step in your release process to make the JavaScrip file(s) smaller.
 Use the Google Closure Compiler normally but when releasing files in `:advanced` mode, use this library to further compress the files.
-There can be up to 20% gain on the final file served.
+There can be [20%](https://blog.jeaye.com/2016/02/16/clojurescript/) gain on the final file served.

 # Installation